AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.6 LR A ghost instantiation shall not be an instantiation of a non-ghost generic package.

+.. _tu-ghost_functions-10:

-#.
-The Link_Name or External_Name aspects of an imported ghost
-   entity shall not be specified.
+10. The Link_Name or External_Name aspects of an imported ghost entity shall not be specified.
 A Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 6.1.6 LR For an imported ghost entity, the Convention shall be Ghost.

+.. _tu-ghost_functions-11:

-#.
-Ghost tagged types are disallowed.
-[This is because just the existence
-   of a ghost tagged type (even if it is never referenced) changes the behavior of Ada.Tags operations.
+11. Ghost tagged types are disallowed.
+[This is because just the existence of a ghost tagged type (even if it is never referenced) changes the behavior of Ada.Tags operations.
 Note overriding is not a problem because Convention participates in conformance checks (so ghost can't override non-ghost and vice versa).]

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 6.1.6 LR Ghost tagged types are disallowed.

+.. _tu-ghost_functions-12:

-#.
-The Convention aspect of an External entity shall not be Ghost.
+12. The Convention aspect of an External entity shall not be Ghost.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 6.1.6 LR The Convention aspect of an External entity shall not be Ghost.

+.. _tu-ghost_functions-lr:

 [We are ignoring interactions between ghostliness and freezing.
 Adding a ghost variable, for example, could change the freezing point of a non-ghost type.
 It